+'''

 class mongoengine.queryset.QuerySet (document, collection)

+'''

-The default queryset, that builds queries and handles a set of results returned from a query.
+A set of results returned from a query.
 Wraps a MongoDB cursor, providing Document objects as the results.

-\\\\call\\\(q\obj=None, class\check=True, read\preference=None, \\query) Filter the selected documents by calling the QuerySet with a query.
+\\call\\(q\obj=None, class\check=True, slave\okay=False, read\preference=None, \\query) Filter the selected documents by calling the QuerySet with a query.

-- q\obj a Q object to be used in the query; the QuerySet is filtered multiple times with different Q objects, only the last one will be used - class\check If set to False bypass class name check when querying collection - read\preference if set, overrides connection-level read\preference from ReplicaSetConnection.
+- q\obj a Q object to be used in the query; the QuerySet is filtered multiple times with different Q objects, only the last one will be used - class\check If set to False bypass class name check when querying collection - slave\okay if True, allows this query to be run against a replica secondary. - query Django-style query keyword arguments all()

+Params read\preference if set, overrides connection-level read\preference from ReplicaS-etConnection.